 Cross-area variations in mortality rates among this elderly group are not as large as variations in utilization, but they are still substantial.
-The 10 percent of MSAs with the highest mortality (age-sex adjusted) have an average death rate 38 percent greater than the 10 percent of MSAs with the lowest mortality.
+The 10 percent of metropolitan statistical areas (MSAs) with the highest mortality (age-sex adjusted) have an average death rate 38 percent greater than the 10 percent of MSAs with the lowest mortality.
 The comparable differential between the high and low utilization areas is 49 percent.

 Education, real income, cigarettes, obesity, air pollution, and the percent black account for more than half of the variation in mortality across areas, but there is still substantial differences across regions unexplained by these variables.
 Florida, in particular, has death rates significantly below the national average; the differential is particularly large for areas in the southern portion of the state.
-The final section of the paper explores two puzzles revealed by regression analyses: (1) Why Florida is so different from the rest of the country with respect to utilization and mortality; and (2) Why the presence of more blacks in an area should be associated with higher mortality among elderly whites.
+The final section of the paper explores two puzzles revealed by regression analyses: (1) why Florida is so different from the rest of the country with respect to utilization and mortality; and (2) why the presence of more blacks in an area should be associated with higher mortality among elderly whites.
 We considered several possible solutions to these puzzles, including differential migration patterns of the elderly, but ultimately we are left with conjectures rather than robust explanations.

-II.
-Previous Studies
+10.2 Previous Studies

-Spatial Variations in Health Care Utilization
+10.2.1 Spatial Variations in Health Care Utilization